domanteli0/kursinis-vrp/main.typ

 - VRP - #angl_[Vechicle Routing Problem].
 - CVRP - #angl_[Capacitated Vehicle Routing Problem].
+  #q(a: [@stadtler2023parallel])[the CVRPPD divides stops
+  into pickup and delivery points for passengers.
+Passengers are not arbitrary goods delivered to interchangeable destinations from a common depot, but they have individual starting points and destinations.
+Therefore, the pickup and delivery constraint has multiple implications.
+On the one hand, the order in which a person is picked up and dropped o by a vehicle must be in the correct order.
+In addition, the delivery must be performed by the same vehicle as the pickups]
 - VRPTW - #angl_[VRP with Time Windows].
+- CVRPPD - #angl_[CVRP Pickup and Delivery].
 - MVRP - #angl_[Multidepot VRP].
 - PVRP - #angl_[Periodic VRP].
   #q(a: [https://neo.lcc.uma.es/vrp/vrp-flavors/periodic-vrp/])[In classical VRPs, typically the planning period is a single day.
 In the case of the Period Vehicle Routing Problem (PVRP), the classical VRP is generalized by extending the planning period to M days.]